 Since Creately has already created this for us as a template, we can either choose to adopt the stated processes or modify the flow accordingly.
 It has saved us so much time as compared to creating one from scratch with Microsoft Word.
 See this video below on the effort it takes to create a process flowchart with Microsoft Word.

 Since this process flowchart is created online, you can easily send it to your application developers, support team, and even the CTO for them to discuss and approve.
-Do note that all process flowcharts should be discuss upon and agreed by all stakeholders before they are officially published.
+Do note that all process flowcharts should be discussed and agreed upon by all stakeholders before they are officially published.

 If your application support team currently does not have an application support process flowchart yet, head on over to Creately to create one today!